“Stand Your Ground” and “Castle Doctrine” in Arizona

 Clear as mud?
 Again, I’m not a lawyer, but I spent almost my entire adult life enforcing somebody or other’s rules, so I have some clue about them.
 When I teach pistol defense classes, we go over Use of Force in better detail, and we do some role playing, which is an important way to help you prepare for such crucial decisions.
 You are right; there are countless variables.

 NOTE: When I quoted the statutes above, I added items in brackets [like this] for clarification; they are NOT part of the quoted statute.
-Likewise, I underlined some portions for emphasis.
+Likewise, I highlighted some portions for emphasis.
 The above information is posted on this site for educational purposes, and does not constitute legal advice from an attorney.
 If you own or use a firearm or knife or baseball bat for defense, you have a responsibility to learn the relevant laws and regulations in your jurisdiction, and to think very seriously about use of force issues BEFORE you find yourself in a confrontation.
 Heloderm can help you with your journey.

 –George H, Lead Instructor, Heloderm LLC